Finitary coding and Gaussian concentration for random fields: Applications and examples

-To accommodate models with hard-core exclusions, we work on a subshift $\mathsf{Y}\subset B^{\Z^d}$, with a finite $B$, that is, $\mathsf{Y}$ is a closed, shift-invariant subset of the full shift $(B^{\Z^d},(S^j)_{j\in\Z^d})$.
-The subshift $\mathsf{Y}$ is interpreted as the set of feasible configurations.
-In many examples, $\mathsf{Y}$ is a subshift of finite type: the feasible configurations are precisely those in which no pattern from a fixed finite list of forbidden patterns occurs anywhere.
+To accommodate hard-core exclusions, we work on a subshift $\mathsf{Y}\subset B^{\Z^d}$, where $B$ is finite.
+Thus $\mathsf{Y}$ is a closed, shift-invariant subset of the full shift $(B^{\Z^d},(S^j)_{j\in\Z^d})$, interpreted as the set of feasible configurations.
+In many examples, $\mathsf{Y}$ is a subshift of finite type: the feasible configurations are precisely those in which no pattern from a fixed finite list of forbidden patterns occurs.
 When $\mathsf{Y}=B^{\Z^d}$ we recover the full shift.
 Coding maps and coding radii extend verbatim to subshifts.

 An interaction is a family $\Phi=\{\Phi_\Lambda\}_{\Lambda\Subset\Z^d}$ of local functions with